 Let’s investigate together!

-Although there are other issues to consider such as natural vs. synthetic, organic vs. non-organic, or even the environmental impact of certain ingredients, these two principles are the most important.
+Although there are other issues to consider such as natural vs. synthetic, organic vs. non-organic, or even the environmental impact of certain ingredients, these two principles are the most important in identifying if skincare is vegan or not.

 When we think about skincare, animal products don’t immediately come to mind.
 At least, not like they do with food or drink.
 It’s really easy to overlook the fact that many basic ingredients found in the most popular beauty products are not vegan.